jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

 Access management was developed keeping in mind the requirements of enterprises.
 As there are different teams working on the same project but each team need access of only the features or modules required to carry out their tasks.

 Using access management, teams can be created in platform.
-Users within a team can be given member access or lead access.
+Users can be added into the teams with different set of privileges such as team lead or a normal team member.
 This makes sure that within every team there is a lead assigning access of only the relevant resources to each team member.

 RBAC is deeply integrated with the platform.
 After the creation of every resource, i.e. cluster, network, solution etc, user will be able to give permissions based on teams.
 This will make sure that only the teams working on those resources are getting the access.